anonaddy/addy.io/source/self-hosting.md

 We won't restart nginx yet because it won't be able to find the SSL certificates and will throw an error.

-## Installing PHP
+## Installing PHP {#installing-php}

-We're going to install the latest version of PHP at the time of writing this - version 8.1
+We're going to install the latest version of PHP at the time of writing this - version 8.2

-First we need to add the following repository so we can install PHP8.1.
+First we need to add the following repository so we can install PHP8.2.

 ```bash
 sudo apt install software-properties-common